A Possible Origin for the Term “Handsome Monkey King”

 My translation of some names and titles will slightly differ from those appearing in Wu and Yu (2012).

-I. Mentioned in the narrative
+1. Mentioned in the Narrative

 These are names or titles mentioned by the narrative.